plone/volto/docs/source/configuration/internalproxy.md

 1. A frontend web application running in your browser (Javascript)
-2. A Node.js server process that delivers the javascript to the client and does Server Side Generation (SSR) of your pages on first request (Javascript, the Razzle package is used for SSR)
+2. A Node.js server process that delivers the javascript to the client and does Server Side Rendering (SSR) of your pages on first request (Javascript, the Razzle package is used for SSR)
 3. A Plone server process that stores and delivers all content through a REST API (Python)

 ## Configuration

 The default values from Volto configuration expect a Plone content backend located at `http://localhost:8080/Plone`.
-Below are the settings that allows you to change the its location

-- `apiPath` [API_PATH] - URL of the backend, used by Volto running in the frontend browser.
-By default, the proxy URL. (http://localhost:3000/++api++/)
-- `devProxyToApiPath` - The real backend URL, picked up by the Volto Node.js server process.
-By default, `http://localhost:8080/Plone`

-<<<<<<< HEAD
 What happens in the default development configuration/setup:

 * The client side Volto javascript files precooked HTML (SSR) is served from http://localhost:3000/ by the NodeJS server process